About the Snowcap.Me Mission

 The Path Forward

-If credit freezes are new to you, then your files are most likely unfrozen and vulnerable at each credit bureau.
+If credit freezes are new to you, then your files are most likely thawed and vulnerable at each credit bureau.
 Without using Snowcap.Me to help, taking action at each bureau to freeze your credit and protect yourself is time-consuming and can be confusing.
-Likewise, unfreezing your credit so you can apply for a new credit card or mortgage can be just as tedious.
+Likewise, thawing your credit so you can apply for a new credit card or mortgage can be just as tedious.

-Freezing your credit defends against major identity theft by preventing thieves from opening new credit cards or other types of loans in your name.
-Even if you have bad credit, don’t you think it’s better for you to have total control over it?
+Freezing your credit defends against significant identity theft by preventing thieves from opening new credit cards or other types of loans in your name.
+Even if you have bad credit, don’t you think you should have total control over it?